fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/AzureRM.Sql.md

 Sets properties for a database, or moves an existing database into an elastic pool.

 ### [Set-AzureRmSqlElasticPool](./Set-AzureRmSqlElasticPool.md)
-Modifies properties of an elastic database pool in a nextref_database.
+Modifies properties of an elastic database pool in a SQL Database.

 ### [Set-AzureRmSqlServerActiveDirectoryAdministrator](./Set-AzureRmSqlServerActiveDirectoryAdministrator.md)
 Provisions an Azure AD administrator for SQL Server.

 ### [Set-AzureRmSqlServerAuditingPolicy](./Set-AzureRmSqlServerAuditingPolicy.md)
-Changes the auditing policy of a nextref_database server.
+Changes the auditing policy of a SQL Database server.

 ### [Set-AzureRmSqlServerBackupLongTermRetentionVault](./Set-AzureRmSqlServerBackupLongTermRetentionVault.md)